radioglaciology/radarfilmstudio/readme.md

 ## Architecture

 This tool is designed to facilitate the exploration, metadata tagging, and processing of SPRI film data.
-The tool itself it a Python app using the Flask microframework.
+The tool itself is a Python app using the Flask microframework.

 The scanned film images are stored in a publicly-available S3 bucket.
 This tool